WitekBaranowski/JustynaMK/src/main/webapp/README.txt

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Big Picture, a simple, single page responsive site template by HTML5 UP.
+This is Big Picture, a simple, single page responsive site templates by HTML5 UP.

 So I've been on a single page kick as of late, partly because I'm lazy, but mostly because they kick ass for experimentation.
 In this case, Big Picture